Hinda Miller

-Hinda Miller (née Hinda Schreiber; born 1950) is a Canadian-born American politician, entrepreneur, costume designer, and inventor.
+Hinda Miller (née Hinda Schreiber; born 18 April 1950) is a Canadian-born American politician, entrepreneur, costume designer, and inventor.
 She was a member of the Vermont Senate from the Chittenden senate district, from 2002 until 2013.
-Miller finished second in the 2006 Burlington mayoral election behind Progressive, Bob Kiss.
+Miller finished second in the 2006 Burlington mayoral election behind Progressive Bob Kiss.

 In 1977, Miller co-created the "Jogbra", the first sports bra, working alongside Lisa Lindahl and Polly Smith.
 She was inducted into the National Inventors Hall of Fame in 2022.

 Biography

 Hinda Schreiber was born on April 18, 1950, in Montreal, Quebec, Canada.
 She married Dr. Joel Miller, a psychologist, and they have 2 children.

-Miller earned a B.A. degree from the Parsons School of Design, New York City, in 1972, and a Master of Fine Arts from New York University in 1976.
+Miller earned a BA degree from the Parsons School of Design, New York City, in 1972, and a Master of Fine Arts from New York University in 1976.
 Miller trained as a costume designer and later taught costume design at the University of South Carolina.
 The Miller family moved to Burlington, Vermont, in 1977.
+She is Jewish.